 - Wash big batches directly in the sink.
 Fill up the sink with water, add a few big splashes of apple cider vinegar and soak away (don’t forget to stir!).

 - Another method includes spraying the produce with the apple cider vinegar/water mixture and letting it sit for five minutes before rinsing.
-This would work too if you had a dedicated spray bottle (which I do not).
+Leave simple spray bottle like this one on your counter for a quick wash.

 - Make sure produce is completely dry before storing in the fridge.

 Now that your fruits and veggies are clean.
 How long can you store them?

 Like I said before, produce with softer outer layers do better if washed right before eating.
 The day of is ok too.

 Produce with thicker skin can be washed ahead of time and stored in the fridge.

 For optimal storage use the following guidelines for these common fruits and veggies:

 Air-tight container or plastic bag in the fridge

 - bell peppers